Xilinx/open-nic-driver/README.md

 # OpenNIC Driver

 OpenNIC driver implements a Linux kernel driver for OpenNIC shell.
-It supports multiple PFs and up to two 100Gbps ports on the same card.
+It supports multiple PCI-e PFs with multiple TX/RX queues in each PF, and up to two 100Gbps ports on the same card.
+As of version 1.0, the driver has not implemented the ethtool routines to change the hash key and the indirection table.

 The driver has been tested on under Ubuntu 18.04 with Linux kernel version 4.15.0 and 5.3.0.

 ## Building the Driver